hynek/structlog/docs/exceptions.md

 While you should use a proper crash reporter like [Sentry](https://sentry.io) in production, *structlog* has helpers for formatting exceptions for humans and machines.

-All *structog*'s exception features center around passing an `exc_info` key-value pair in the event dict.
+All *structlog*'s exception features center around passing an `exc_info` key-value pair in the event dict.
 There are three possible behaviors depending on its value:

 1. If the value is a tuple, render it as if it was returned by {func}`sys.exc_info`.